 You can use the default setting by just hitting enter twice.
 If you need fewer polygons for loading Rhino models on mobile devices like the Oculus Quest you can try exporting with lower values like 0.2 or 0.3 or use higher vallues if your round geometry neede more detail in Arkio.

-Once in Arkio the Rhino export file will be visible on your create>import drawer.
-The files are saved in your import folder on your PC will be automatically converted to Arkio objects at runtime.
-You can also copy and import the file on your other devices but it's easiest to import your models on a PC and just share them with mobile devices using an Arkio meeting.
+Once you open Arkio on the same PC, the Rhino export file will be visible on your create>import drawer.
+All supported files placed in your import folder of Arkio will be converted to Arkio objects at runtime.
+You can also import the file on your other devices but it's easiest to import your models on a PC and just share them with mobile devices using an Arkio meeting.

-In Arkio the model can either be placed on the table - as fixed non-editable reference with the same coordinates (to draw a new design on), or as a free-to-place editable object (e.g. a piece of furniture, tree of building that you want to move, or place in the scene multiple times).
+In Arkio the model can either be locked on the table - as fixed non-editable reference with the same coordinates (to draw a new design on), or as a free-to-place editable object (e.g. a piece of furniture, tree of building that you want to move, or place multiple times).

-If you want to work on a fixed models that cannot be accidently moved or if you plan to export your creations back to Rhino you want to choose the "place on table" option to use the same coordinates.
+If you want to work on fixed models that cannot accidentally be moved or if you plan to export your creations back to Rhino you want to choose the "Locked at Origin" to use the same coordinates.

-When a change are made in Rhino you can overwrite your model with a new version in Arkio at runtime by just hitting export again.
-When a model is importing in Arkio it shows a spinning indicator on the file overview.
+When a change is made in Rhino you can overwrite your model with a new version using Arkio on Windows by just hitting export again.
+While a model is imported in Arkio it shows a spinning indicator on the file overview.
 When the new version of the model is available a yellow update icon will show above the model in the Arkio scene.
 Clicking this yellow icon with your VR laser or mouse will update that model with the new version.
-You can update all the imported geometry in your scene at once by clicking on the "update all" icon on the top left of your import drawer.

 Arkio will keep the old versions of your imported models available so you can always revert back to an older version when needed for e.g. comparing design options.
 You can access all the older loaded models in the import model dialog.
 If you select an older import date from the dropdown you can update the model placed in the scene by clicking "Update in scene"